6/17/2021, by Julie Roberts, M.S., CCC-SLP

-I absolutely dread company team building events – all of the fake “bonding” activities employees are made to do in order to prove that they are team players.
-I routinely miss those unspoken social nuances of company culture that others seem to easily pick up, and despite my constantly scanning others.
+I absolutely dread company team-building events – all of the fake “bonding” activities employees are made to do in order to prove that they are team players.
+I routinely miss those unspoken social nuances of a company culture that others seem to easily pick up, despite my constantly scanning others.
 I don’t know how to “read a room.”

 I fail spectacularly with these things at times, even though I have been a successful, licensed, ASHA-certified speech-language pathologist for 22 years and am “qualified” to train social skills for a living.

 Work-Life: The only job skill that matters is ‘Soft Skills’.

 Just ask the social skills company owners – they’ll tell you!